cjus/node-neo4j-presentation/presentation/readme.md

 ## Recap

-We saw how a graph database allowed us to model data and relationships.
+We began by learning about network graphs and how they are literally everywhere.
+We then saw how a graph database allowed us to model data and relationships.
 Far more complex examples are possible.
 For example, you could build a NodeJS service that analyzes data on a graph and adds or updates properties on relationship links.
 Such a process underpins machine learning and recommendation engines.

 If you're building non-trivial applications then familiarity with graph databases should be an asset!